weaviate/weaviate-io/developers/weaviate/api/graphql/filters.md

 The length of properties is calculated differently depending on the type:
 - array types: the number of entries in the array is used, where null (property not present) and empty arrays both have the length 0.
-- strings and texts: the number of characters, unicode characters such as 世 count as one character.
+- strings and texts: the number of characters (unicode characters such as 世 count as one character).
 - numbers, booleans, geo-coordinates, phone-numbers and data-blobs are not supported.

 ```graphql